nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.2.
 Adding an item : `add`

-Have an item to add to the inventory?
-Then this command is the right one for you!
+Do you have an item to add to the inventory?
+This command is the right one for you.

 Format: `add n/ITEM_NAME l/LOCATION q/QUANTITY [e/EXPIRY_DATE] [t/TAG]…​`